NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 The above code registers the application with the GDC Portal.
 The `createGdcAppWithOwnStore` function takes a number of
 arguments:

-* `App`: React.ComponentType - the application component
+* `App`: React.ComponentType - The application component
-* `id`: string - the id of the application
+* `id`: string - The id of the application
-* `name`: string - the name of the application
+* `name`: string - The name of the application
-* `version`: string - the version of the application
+* `version`: string - The version of the application
-* `requiredEntityTypes`: string[] - the required entity types for the application
+* `requiredEntityTypes`: string[] - The required entity types for the application
-* `store`: Store - the store for the application
+* `store`: Store - The store for the application
-* `context`: Context - the context for the application
+* `context`: Context - The context for the application

-The required entity types are the entity types that the application requires to function.
+The required entity types are the data types that the application requires to function.
 For example, the Mutation Frequency application requires the `ssms` entity type.
-While this value is not currently used, it will be used in the future to determine if the application can be used.
+While this value is not currently used, it will be in the future to determine if the application has the data it needs to run.

-The other registration needed for your app is in [packages/portal-proto/src/features/user-flow/workflow/registeredApps.tsx](https://github.com/NCI-GDC/gdc-frontend-framework/blob/f9ab9710450172978f5f588558cbdaa2d2301418/packages/portal-proto/src/features/user-flow/workflow/registeredApps.tsx)
+The other registration needed for the application is in [packages/portal-proto/src/features/user-flow/workflow/registeredApps.tsx](https://github.com/NCI-GDC/gdc-frontend-framework/blob/f9ab9710450172978f5f588558cbdaa2d2301418/packages/portal-proto/src/features/user-flow/workflow/registeredApps.tsx)
 This file contains an array of registered applications.
 For example the entry for the Project Center is: